ethereum/rig-website/public/talks/eth-is-money-if-we-choose-it-to-be.md

 ---
 title: ETH is Money if we choose it to be
+authors:
+  - Ansgar Dietrichs
-authors: Ansgar Dietrichs, Caspar Schwarz-Schilling
+  - Caspar Schwarz-Schilling
 location: Bankless Summit
 startDate: November 16, 2024
 ---

 Video: <https://x.com/BanklessHQ/status/1861121104884154600>